cr0mll/cyberclopaedia/Notes/Reverse Engineering/Program Anatomy/The Heap.md

 The implementation of the heap is platform specific.

 # The GLIBC Heap
-The heap grows from lower to higher address.
+The heap grows from lower to higher addresses.

 ## Chunks
 The heap manager allocates resources in the so-called *chunks*.
 These chunks are stored adjacent to each other and must be 8-byte aligned or 16-byte aligned on 32-bit and 64-bit systems respectively.
 In addition to this padding, each chunks contains metadata which provides information about the chunk itself.
 Consequently, issuing a request for memory allocation on the heap actually allocates more bytes than originally requested.